Successfully storing wine means managing heat and light. That’s really all there is to it.

 Of course, there is some give and take.
 If you want your wine storage to prominently display your collection, you’ll need to sacrifice some exposure to light for the experience and aesthetic you want.
 Likewise, if you don’t care about the way your storage space looks, you can easily achieve the ideal amount of light (i.e, almost none).

 First, make sure your wine cellar lighting gives you the best chance to avoid light-struck wine faults.
+Look into using a wine cellar app, too.
 Then pick the right wine storage furniture.
 Wine storage cabinets and racks should progress your chosen aesthetic and help you achieve and maintain ideal wine storage temperature and light level.

 So let's find the right ones for you.